graygnuorg/sargon/README.md

 * `LdapUser`

   Bind to LDAP using this DN.
 Defaults to empty string.
+  This value overrides the `binddn` setting in `ldap.conf` file, which is the preferred way of configuring bind DN.

 * `LdapPass`

   Bind to LDAP with this password.
 Defaults to empty string.
+  This value overrides the password obtained from the `bindpwfile` setting in `ldap.conf` file.

+* `LdapTLS`

+  If `true`, start LDAP TLS session.

 * `AnonymousUser`